-Going to bed at THIS time is the key to looking attractive
+Going to bed at 9:45pm is the key to looking attractive, study finds

 Beauty sleep is a real thing, lads.

 For those looking for an instant makeover, it could be as simple as achieving a good night’s sleep and getting up early.

 New research has revealed there really IS such a thing as beauty sleep.

 A study conducted by Sealy UK, the world’s number one bed brand, aimed to find out more about our sleeping habits and to discover the truth behind the link between a good night’s sleep and an improved physical appearance.

 The research revealed that more than half of people believe that the quality of sleep they get has a positive effect on their physical appearance.